magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37082-incremental-indexing-of-grouped-product-child-products-can-cause-incorrect-other-grouped-products.md

 labels:
 ---

-The MDVA-37082 Magento patch fixes the issue where the partial index of stock status for grouped products is wrong for custom stock.
+The MDVA-37082 Magento patch fixes the issue where the partial index of the stock status for grouped products is wrong for custom stocks.
 This patch is available when the Magento Quality Patch (MQP) tool 1.0.25 is installed.
 The patch ID is MDVA-37082.
 Please note that the issue was is scheduled to be fixed in Magento 2.4.4.